drhsqlite/fossil-mirror/www/rebaseharm.md

 private branches is a key symptom of siloing.

 [Weinberg][weinberg] argues programming should be "egoless".
-That is to say, programmers should linking their code with their sense of self, as they makes it more difficult for them to find and respond to bugs, and hence makes them less productive.
+That is to say, programmers should avoid linking their code with their sense of self, as they makes it more difficult for them to find and respond to bugs, and hence makes them less productive.
 Many developers are drawn to private branches out of sense of ego.
 "I want to get the